redBorder/cookbook-pmacct/README.md

 3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a Pull Request using Github.

 ## License